web3/web3.js/docs/docs/guides/sign_and_send_tx/raw.md

 // Second step: convert private key to account const account = web3.eth.accounts.privateKeyToAccount(privateKey);
+// Make sure the account has enough eth on balance to send the transaction

 // Third step: sign and send the transaction try {